kulbirsaini/videocache/Readme.txt

            Default: %d/%b/%Y:%H:%M:%S

     logdir Directory where Videocache logs will be stored.
 Default: /var/log/videocache/.

+    enable_videocache_log, enable_scheduler_log, enable_cleaner_log, enable_trace_log
+           Using these options, you can control the logging activity of the various components of videocache.
+When a particular option is set to 0, video- cache will not log anything to the respective logfile.

+           Default: 1

     logfile, scheduler_logfile, cleaner_logfile, tracefile